Food for the body is not enough. There must be food for the soul.

 Common Man Coffee Roasters

-We have been loyal customers in Common Man because (along with Fat Olive in Mont Kiara) their western breakfasts are the best I’ve eaten in KL.
+We’ve been loyal customers in Common Man because their western breakfasts are the best we’ve eaten in KL.
 Favourites from the all-day brunch menu is their Veggy Wonderland Breakfast, CMCR Fish Burger and Crispy Barramundi.
 They also serve pukka coffee using their own roasted beans (latte art is a given), fresh fruit juices, craft beer and simple cocktails.

 The Malaysian co-founders of Breakfast Thieves in Melbourne’s fashionable Fitzroy, are bringing a taste of modern Australian brunching back home to Kuala Lumpur.
 Their KL menu has a bit more of an Asian twist and is as exciting as you’d find in any Melburnian cafe (although I’ve found some dishes are more of a hit than others.)
 Serving coffee, fresh juices and craft beer, this is a good one to try if you want something slightly different.